mxcube/mxcubeweb/docs/source/dev/environment.md

 # to the demo and build directories
 # (that is why there is an extra `$(pwd)` in the command).
 mxcubeweb-server -r $(pwd)/mxcubeweb/demo/ --static-folder $(pwd)/mxcubeweb/ui/build/ -L debug

+# Or for the YAML version of the demo:
+mxcubeweb-server -r $(pwd)/mxcubeweb/demo.yml/ --static-folder $(pwd)/mxcubeweb/ui/build/ -L debug
 ```

 _Running the above should give something similar to_